celt29/reading-notes/Read03.md

 ### Stashing Changes

-If I'm not ready to commit but I don't want to loose what I'm working on I can use `git stash` which removes and temporaily hide them so I have a clean working directory.
+If I'm not ready to commit but I don't want to lose what I'm working on I can use `git stash` which removes and temporaily the changes so I can have a clean working directory.
 When I want them back I can use the `git stash apply` command.

 ### Seeing Your Remotes

-To view all short names of all of my remote handles: `git remote`
+To view all short names of all my remote handles: `git remote`

 To view the short names and URLs: `git remote -v`